rebecca1230/IntrotoIM/README.md

 1. triangle (150, 150, 20, 20, 70, 30) : triangle is the function and the numbers are the arguments to it.
 2. order matters.
 3. use result of one function as an information to the other function.
+4. For Processing: space, enter a line of space, joint info, all don't affect the programming.